Diagnosing Unmodeled Neutrino Physics via DUNE and T2HK Complementarity

 A compelling explanation for this discrepancy is provided by neutral-current non-standard interactions (NSI) during propagation \cite{Wolfenstein:1977ue,Mikheyev:1985zog, Grossman:1995wx, Proceedings:2019qno}.
 Complex off-diagonal NSI introduce additional phases in the matter potential, generating a new interference term in the oscillation probability.
 Because this contribution grows with baseline and neutrino energy, it affects NO$\nu$A more strongly than T2K and can reconcile the two current data sets while preserving normal ordering\cite{Miranda:2019ynh,Yu:2024nkc, Chatterjee:2020kkm,Rahaman:2022rfp,Chatterjee:2024kbn, Denton:2020uda,Cherchiglia:2023ojf, Alonso-Alvarez:2024wnh}.

 In this work, we adopt these specific propagation NSI solutions as a realistic proxy for generic unmodeled new physics.
 We show that if these solutions are realized in nature, a standard analysis of DUNE measurements simultaneously misidentifies the octant of $\theta_{23}$ and the value of $\dcp$.
 The two biases are correlated, arising from the same NSI-induced CP-odd interference term in the appearance probability.
 In contrast, the shorter-baseline T2HK experiment is largely insensitive to this propagation effect.
 Consequently, the standard-fit results of DUNE and T2HK become incompatible, yielding a $3.3$--$3.4\,\sigma$ tension in a parameter-goodness-of-fit test, after 6 years of data collection for each experiment.
-This robust discordance illustrates exactly how baseline complementarity can act as an experimental diagnostic for new physics in the precision era. \\ \textbf{NOvA--T2K tension and NSI as a resolution:} As outlined above, the current discrepancy between NO$\nu$A and T2K serves as an ideal test case for how differing matter effects can expose unmodeled propagation physics.
+This discordance illustrates exactly how baseline complementarity can act as an experimental diagnostic for new physics in the precision era.
+This complimentarity was studied in the context of standard oscillation physics in ref.~\cite{Agarwalla:2024kti}. \\ \textbf{NOvA--T2K tension and NSI as a resolution:} As outlined above, the current discrepancy between NO$\nu$A and T2K serves as an ideal test case for how differing matter effects can expose unmodeled propagation physics.
 To understand the mechanics of this tension, we note that the most important observable governing both $\dcp$ and the mass ordering in long-baseline experiments is the matter--antimatter appearance asymmetry

 T2K observes a large positive asymmetry consistent with near-maximal CP violation ($\dcp\simeq-\pi/2$).
 Under normal ordering (NO), matter effects enhance this asymmetry at the longer-baseline NO$\nu$A experiment.
 Consequently, the standard framework predicts a larger asymmetry in NO$\nu$A if the T2K result is interpreted as $\dcp\simeq-\pi/2$.
 Instead, NO$\nu$A measures a smaller asymmetry, leading to the aforementioned $\sim2\sigma$ tension between the two experiments under NO~\cite{NOvA:2021nfi,Wolcott:2024,T2Kapp,T2Kdisapp,T2K:2025wet}.